qy-sunyang/Extinction-Maps-Correction/README.md

 * beta.fits
 * tau.fits

-After dowlownd maps you want, please put them in the ::data:: directory.
+After dowlownd maps you want, please put them in the *data* directory.

 ### Querying the original and corrected reddening values of Maps
 Maps are queried using `astropy.coordinates.SkyCoord` objects.
 Currently we only support 'icrs' and 'galactic' systems.
 For example,